 Rug Chapel is astonishing.
 From the exterior is remains unassuming and modest, set in the picturesque setting of a garden site.
 Indeed, on entering the grounds of this 17th Century family chapel, you are given no warning of its quite incredible, and frankly shocking abundance of pre-Reformation decoration.

-Built in 1637 as a private chapel by the indomitable Colonel William Salesbury, famed Royalist defender of Denbigh Castle during the English Civil War, Rug Chapel flies in the face of the Puritan aesthetic of the time.
+Built in 1637 as a private chapel by the indomitable Colonel William Salesbury, ex-pirate and famed Royalist defender of Denbigh Castle during the English Civil War, Rug Chapel flies in the face of the Puritan aesthetic of the time.
 Hen Hosanau Gleision 'Old Blue Stockings' had no time for the prevailing tide of the religious time.

 On entering the Chapel, you are immediately assailed by the splendour and the depth of colour of the place.
 There is almost nothing that has not been decorated, with almost every available surface spectacularly carved or painted.